McNerdius/TailBlazor/readme.md

 # Step 2 - Set up CSS Tools

+Note: as i write this, TailwindCSS 2.2 has just been released and the [Installation Docs](https://tailwindcss.com/docs/installation) haven't been fully updated.

 ## - Installation

 Prerequisite is [node.js](https://nodejs.org/en/download/).

 * `npm init --yes` - initializes a `package.json` using defaults.
 This is where CSS build scripts and tool references will go.
-* `npm install -D postcss@latest postcss-cli@latest postcss-import@latest postcss-csso@latest tailwindcss@latest autoprefixer@latest cross-env@latest` - All of the CSS tools we'll use.
+* `npm install -D postcss-import@latest tailwindcss@latest` -The CSS tools we'll use.

 ## - PostCSS configuration

-Tailwind CSS is one of four steps that take place to create the CSS the browser sees.
-PostCSS is the plumbing, feeding input CSS sequentially through those four steps, and writes the result to disk.  [postcss.config.js](https://github.com/McNerdius/TailBlazor/blob/main/postcss.config.js) is where those steps are defined: `postcss-import` aggregates any files you `@import` in the input CSS file into one large in-memory file, feeds that to `tailwindcss` to insert its generated CSS, then to `autoprefixer` to cross-browserify it all, then `postcss-csso` to shrink it down - but only for production builds.
+PostCSS is like plumbing, feeding your input CSS sequentially through steps specified in `postcss.config.js` before outputting the final CSS to disk.
+Prior to Tailwind 2.2, PostCSS had a more central role in this project: it's where CSS minification and enhanced cross-browser support via `autoprefixer` happened (followed by `tailwindcss` itself).
+Tailwind 2.2 takes care of minification and prefixing for us.
+If not for `postcss-import`, we wouldn't have to install that or use `postcss.config.js`.
+(What `postcss-import` does is aggregates any CSS files you `@import` into one in-memory file before feeding it to `tailwindcss`.)

 ## - Tailwind configuration